Practical Guidelines for Ideology Detection Pipelines and Psychosocial Applications

 \section{Introduction}

-Investigating online ideologies is like peering into a hall of mirrors, each reflecting a different facet of society.
 Ideologies are the collection of beliefs and opinions about the ideal arrangement of society \cite{cohrs2012ideological}.
-They shape how we see the world and interact with each other.
-In this digital age, the internet has become a megaphone that amplifies the voices of these ideologies.
-They can spread quickly, influencing the thoughts and actions of countless individuals; breeding division, fueling tribalism, entrenching us in echo chambers and perpetuating filter bubbles.
-A reliable measure of online ideology is the first step in critical downstream tasks, including opinion dynamics modeling and detecting disinformation campaigns.
-Tracking online ideology is particularly important in detecting extreme\eat{-leaning} voices that can spread harmful and false information, which can lead to dangerous and even deadly outcomes.
-Ideology is canonically (and inexactly) projected onto a left-right spectrum; where the left is associated with equality and reform, and the right is associated with authority and tradition.
-Recently, the far-right -- a prominent archetype of extreme ideologies associated with ultranationalism and opposition to multiculturalism -- has risen in popularity internationally.
-Worryingly, this has led to an increase in ideologically motivated violent events.
-For the subset of voices involved in Ideologically Motivated Violent Extremism (IMVE), ideology detection can serve as a lead indicator of violent offline behaviors, fortifying individual and collective security.
+Tracking extreme ideologies is particularly important in detecting extreme voices that can spread harmful and false information, leading to dangerous and even deadly outcomes.
+Ideology is canonically (and inexactly) projected onto a left-right spectrum, where the left is associated with equality and reform, and the right is associated with authority and tradition.
+There has been a recent increase in fringe and extreme-leaning worldviews, including the far-right -- a prominent archetype of extreme ideologies associated with ultranationalism and opposition to multiculturalism.
+Worryingly, this has increased Ideologically Motivated Violent Extremism (IMVE)~\citep{SAFETY2022} -- a term coined to encompass religious, political and nationalist extremism.
+Ideology detection is a lead indicator for IMVE, fortifying individual and collective security.